Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/vvv-config.yml.md

 ---
 category: 6.
 Reference
 order: 1
-title: vvv-config.yml
+title: config.yml
-description: vvv-config.yml is the default config file that VVV uses to set itself up.
-Use vvv-custom.yml to make changes and add your own site.
+description: default-config.yml is the default config file that VVV uses to set itself up.
+Use config.yml to make changes and add your own site.
-permalink: /docs/en-US/vvv-config/
+permalink: /docs/en-US/config/
 ---

-`vvv-config.yml` is the default config file that VVV uses to set itself up.
-Copy this file to `vvv-custom.yml` to make changes and add your own site.
+`config/default-config.yml` is the default config file that VVV uses to set itself up.
+Copy this file to `config/config.yml` to make changes and add your own site.

+**Before VVV 3.2 the file was `vvv-config.yml` and `vvv-custom.yml` in the VVV root.**

 Here's the full default config file, with every key and option that VVV supports: